 The National Library collects government publications, general works, manuscripts and other material can be accessed through the Catalogue.
 Items include:

-Browse the catalogue for portraits of politicians; search for ‘federal politicians’ and limit to ‘Occupation’ and ‘Picture’ to see these results.
-You can also search for names and events, limiting the results to ‘Picture’.
+- To browse the Catalogue for portraits of politicians; search by 'Occupation' for ‘federal politicians’.
+Use the 'Limit Your Search' options on the right-hand side of the search results to limit your search by 'Format' to ‘Picture’.
+You can also search for names and events, limiting the format to ‘Picture’.

 Available on open access in the Main Reading Room